 N.C.
 Agriculture Commissioner Steve Troxler was raised in the Guilford County community of Browns Summit and has spent his entire career in agriculture as founder, owner and operator of Troxler Farms.
 Over the years, the family-owned farm has produced tobacco, wheat, vegetables and soybeans.

 Since taking office in 2005, Troxler has focused on developing new markets for N.C. farm products, preserving working farms and protecting the state’s food supply.

-Troxler is serving as president of the National Association of State Departments of Agriculture until September 2013.
-He also chairs NASDA’s Tobacco Task Force, Ag Military Partnership Task Force and Food Regulation and Nutrition Committee.
+Troxler is a past president of the National Association of State Departments of Agriculture.
+He also is a former chairman of NASDA’s Food Regulation and Nutrition Committee and was honored with a 2015 NASDA award for his commitment to food safety.
 He served as president of the Southern Association of State Departments of Agriculture in 2010-2011.